 Native Deodorant: Here to save the day

-At the same time as my weird armpit issue was going on, one of my bestie’s Nicole was preaching to us about her switch to Native Deodorant.
+At the same time as my weird armpit issue was going on, one of my bestie’s Nicole was preaching to us about her switch to Native Deodorant which is a natural aluminum-free deodorant.
 She was loving it and suggested that I make the switch because regular deodorant has aluminum in it.
 WTF, seriously, aluminum?

 So, I decided to get me some deodorant (coconut and vanilla, if you’re curious).
 One week and $12 USD later, I had myself some amazing-smelling Native Deodorant.
 I immediately tossed my old deodorant (maybe a tad bit premature, I honestly had no idea if it would work for me) and started going full-Native.